kazagent13

 Because of the nature of our mortality, The closest that we could get to that world, is through traveling to the astral world, when we sleep or consciously reach the same theta level with meditation.

-Here is something to live you with that reflects my point:
+Here is a synopsis to live you with, which reflects my point:

 The observable universe is estimated to contain around 2 trillion galaxies.
 Each of these galaxies can host billions or even trillions of stars, so the total number of stars in the observable universe is astonishingly large.

-Now……listen to this: our sun is one of those stars and if we were able to travel with the speed of light, hypothetically, how long does do you think it takes before we get to the second star closest to us after the our sun?
+Now, observe this: our sun is one of those stars and if we were able to travel with the speed of light, (hypothetically) how long do you think it would take to travel to closest star to our sun.

 If we could travel at the speed of light, it would take us just over 4 years to reach Proxima Centauri, the closest star to our Sun.
 Proxima is approximately 4.24 light-years away, so at light speed, that’s how long it would take to get there.
 Of course, with our current technology, we’re far from achieving such speeds!

-Okay, so let's say our technology makes it to go supersonic.
-Let's say by supersonic and let's say double the supersonic.
+Okay, so let's say our technology leaped to supersonic. let's say double the supersonic speed.
 How long does it take to get there?

-And don’t you forget that even if you could imagine that it could be possible, for the sake of arguing, remember that we are still talking about the second star from trillion of stars in universe.
+Even if imagine the possibility (for the sake of arguing), we must remember that we are still talking about the second star from trillions of stars in the multiverse.

 Lots of love and good wishes: